allmaps/allmaps/packages/transform/README.md

 # @allmaps/transform

-This module serves to **transform points**, lines, polygons and other spatial features from one cartesian `(x, y)` source-plane to a destination-plane **using a set of control points** who's coordinates are known in both planes.
+This module serves to **transform points, lines, polygons** and other spatial features from one cartesian `(x, y)` source-plane to a destination-plane **using a set of control points** who's coordinates are known in both planes.

 It is used in [@allmaps/render](../../packages/render/) and [@allmaps/tileserver](../../apps/tileserver/), two packages where we produce a georeferenced image by triangulating a IIIF image and drawing these triangles on a map in a specific new location, with the triangle's new vertex location computed by the transformer of this package.
 The transformer is constructed from control points in the annotation and transforms positions **from the resource coordinate space** of a IIIF Resource **to the geo coordinate space** of an interactive map.

+But you can also use this package in your projects, outside of Allmaps!

 ## How it works